instayu/html-5-calander/Contributing.md.md

 The YUI Project is a two-way open-source project managed by the YUI engineering team at Yahoo!.

-Getting Started (see also [Contribute Code to YUI](http://yuilibrary.com/yui/docs/tutorials/contribute/) )
+Getting Started (see also [Developer Workflow](https://github.com/yui/yui3/wiki/Developer-Workflow) ),
 ---
 **Join YUILibrary.com**